Motives and representability of algebraic cycles on threefolds over a field: Threefolds fibred by surfaces with algebraic

 If $A^i(V)$ splits into a finite direct sum of subspaces, each of which is representable, then the whole group $A^i(V)$ is representable too.
 This was established in \cite{Bloch} (see somewhat more detailed expansion of that idea in \cite{Gul}).
 Therefore, in proving representability, we may cover $A^i(V)$ by zero-cycles on a finite collection of smooth projective algebraic curves, and then patch altogether into a representability of $A^i(V)$ by a unique curve $\Gamma $.

-We will also need a method of tracking information on algebraic cycles from the generic fiber of a family of varieties to a fiber over a closed point.
+We will also need a method of tracking information on algebraic cycles from the generic fibre of a family of varieties to a fibre over a closed point.
 This can be done in a few ways, actually.
 Possibly the simplest and most visual one is through so-called ``spread+limit" construction in smooth families.

 Let $R$ be a discrete valuation ring with the maximal ideal $\gm $, $K$ be the fraction field and $l=R/\gm $ be the residue field.
 Let $\bar K$ and $\bar l$ be algebraic closures of the fields $K$ and $l$ respectively.
 Let also $S=\Spec (R)$.
 For any smooth morphism of schemes $V\to S$, we have a a specialization homomorphism